kmyn/k8hacluster/README.md

 			$ kubectl get nodes
 		To see if the worker node is added successfully.
 It may not have a label ('worker') that can be set manually later.

-7. To make master node’s schedulable.
+7. To make master nodeÂ’s schedulable.
 	- Run:
 		$ kubectl taint nodes --all node-role.kubernetes.io/master-